entur/api-guidelines/guidelines.md

 - :eyes: You **MAY** allow filtering, sorting, and pagination to retrieve specific data
 - :eyes: If you implement pagination, you **MUST** use either query parameters "page" (zero based page to get) and "size" (number of items per page), **OR** query parameters offset (zero based) and limit (number of items).
-- :eyes: If you implement sorting, you **SHOULD** use query parameter "sort", unless you good reason not to.
+- :eyes: If you implement sorting, you **SHOULD** use query parameter "sort".
 - **TODO**: Requirements for response format for pagination and sorting.

 The requirements above are based on the Spring way of doing things: https://docs.spring.io/spring-data/rest/reference/paging-and-sorting.html